 - The language has an expansive nature because of which the speed is hampered.

 - Python also has underdeveloped access layers of databases.
 So it is clear that the language is not the perfect choice in cases of huge database collections.

 - The dynamically typed nature of Python raises runtime errors because of using duck-typing.

 Question 8.
 What is the use of break and continue in Python?

 To control the flow of Python Loops, break and continue are used.
-With break, the current loop is stopped from getting executed any further.
+With the break, the current loop is stopped from getting executed any further.
 It transfers the control altogether to the next block. continue on the other hand jumps to the next iteration of the loop without exhausting the loop.

 Question 9.
-What all is Python good for?
+What is Python good for?

 This is yet another question that checks the horizon of your knowledge of Python.
 There are a lot of applications of Python.
 A few of the listings are;